Maid Salary in Singapore

-However, while some employers choose to use these minimum wages as the going rate, many others prefer to pay better salaries, particularly when they can afford to do so and if their helpers are experienced or valued employees.
+However, while some employers choose to use these minimum wages as the going rate, many others prefer to pay a better salary, particularly when they can afford to do so and if their workers are experienced or valued employees.

 How much do other employers in Singapore pay?

-HelperChoice found that the average salary is $597 in Singapore, or 8.5% higher than the minimum wages for Filipino and Indonesian helpers.
+HelperChoice found that the average salary is $597 in Singapore, or 8.5% higher than the minimum wages for Filipino and Indonesian maids.

 This salary is lower than the average in Hong Kong, but slightly better than what employers offer domestic helpers in Middle Eastern countries such as the UAE, Qatar and Saudi Arabia.

-On top of base salaries, many employers choose to also pay their domestic workers annual bonuses, sometimes in the form of a 13th cheque.
+On top of the base salary, many employers also choose to pay their domestic helpers annual bonuses, sometimes in the form of a 13th cheque.